 In general, the more reliable models start with a theory and then are empirically tested (or more formally, its “null hypothesis” is rejected or not).
 Otherwise, something akin to the “Super Bowl Model” can result.
 With 91% accuracy, this model predicted the direction of the stock market based on the winner of the Super Bowl.
 If the winner was an old NFL vs AFL team–at least for the first 22 games.
 After those impressive initial results, the “models” predictive ability has been zero.
 Yet, we should not be blind to the data.
 Our forefathers may have lacked a theory regarding lightening before they observed it was still best to take cover in a thunderstorm.

 Our answer is not so much as to generate taxable gains or pay a sizeable management fee, but certainly enough to be willing to take a loss on a stock (or a fund) that is in the bottom quartile of performance over the semi-recent past and to take momentum into account when building an otherwise value-centric portfolio.
+To limit taxable gains, we often stick to tax-efficient Exchange Traded Funds (ETFs) focussed on momentum.

 Utilizing pure mathematics, one can relatively easily construct a portfolio that provides an optimal expected return relative to it’s volatility, “mean-variance efficient” in academic parlance.
 But those portfolios are highly susceptible to your inputs, and although historical risk and return measurements are plentiful, expected future returns and associated risk measures are and always will be largely guess work.
 Even then, correlations are forever changing.
 Instead of giving up on minimizing volatility, though, we strive to make sure that in the face of uncertainty, our attempts are both sound and adequate.